 Mexico bans global brands' dairy products for breaching standards

-MEXICO CITY, Oct 14 (Reuters) - Mexico's economy ministry has suspended the sale of over 20 dairy products for breaching standards, including items sold under Mondelez International Inc.'s MDLZ.O Philadelphia brand and natural yoghurt made by France's Danone DANO.PA.
+MEXICO CITY, Oct 14 (Reuters) - Mexico's economy ministry has suspended the sale of over 20 dairy products for breaching standards, including items sold under Mondelez International Inc's MDLZ.O Philadelphia brand and natural yogurt made by France's Danone DANO.PA.

-Of the 19 cheese brands affected, the violations included erroneously claiming to be "100% milk," using vegetable fat to replace milk, and providing a lower net content in grams than advertised on the packaging, the ministry said in a statement late on Tuesday.
+Of the 19 cheese brands affected, the violations included erroneously claiming to be "100% milk," using vegetable fat to replace milk, and providing a lower net content in grams than advertised on the packaging, the ministry said late on Tuesday.

 Mondelez said on Wednesday the ministry's order did not affect Philadelphia soft cheese and related to two types of processed cheese marketed under that label.